nflverse/nflfastR/README.md

 When scraping from the default RS feed, drive results are automatically included.
 Let’s look at how much more likely teams were to score starting from 1st & 10 at their own 20 yard line in 2015 (the last year before touchbacks on kickoffs changed to the 25) than in 2006.

-`nflfastR` has a data repository for old seasons, so there’s no need to actually scrape them.
-Let’s use that here (the below reads .rds files, but .csv is also available).

 ``` r
 games_2000 <- readRDS(url('https://raw.githubusercontent.com/guga31bb/nflfastR-data/master/data/play_by_play_2000.rds'))